SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/03-Prototype-Chain.md

 # What is Prototype

--  The prototype is an **object**.
+-  The prototype is an **object**

--  All objects have an **internal property** that is used for implementing **prototype-based inheritance** and **shared properties**.
+-  All objects have an **internal property** that is used for implementing **prototype-based inheritance** and **shared properties**

--  When we have **prototype-based inheritance** the methods and properties that are inherited are inherited by reference, they still belong to the prototype they came from but they can be used by the new object.
+-  When we have **prototype-based inheritance** methods and properties are inherited by reference.
+They still belong to the prototype they came from but they can be used by the new object.
 This creates a link between the prototype and the object that inherits from it.
 In other words, properties and methods are **not copied** but inherited **by reference**.

 All the inherited **properties** and **methods** come from the **prototype** property.